Sulfur: Natural occurrence

-Native sulfur is synthesised by anaerobic bacteria acting on sulfate minerals such as gypsum in salt domes.
+Native sulfur is synthesized by anaerobic bacteria acting on sulfate minerals such as gypsum in salt domes.
 Significant deposits in salt domes occur along the coast of the Gulf of Mexico, and in evaporites in eastern Europe and western Asia.
 Native sulfur may be produced by geological processes alone.
 Fossil-based sulfur deposits from salt domes were once the basis for commercial production in the United States, Russia, Turkmenistan, and Ukraine.
-Currently, commercial production is still carried out in the Osiek mine in Poland.
-Such sources are now of secondary commercial importance, and most are no longer worked.
+Such sources have become of secondary commercial importance, and most are no longer worked but commercial production is still carried out in the Osiek mine in Poland.

 Common naturally occurring sulfur compounds include the sulfide minerals, such as pyrite (iron sulfide), cinnabar (mercury sulfide), galena (lead sulfide), sphalerite (zinc sulfide), and stibnite (antimony sulfide); and the sulfate minerals, such as gypsum (calcium sulfate), alunite (potassium aluminium sulfate), and barite (barium sulfate).
 On Earth, just as upon Jupiter's moon Io, elemental sulfur occurs naturally in volcanic emissions, including emissions from hydrothermal vents.

-The main industrial source of sulfur is now petroleum and natural gas.
+The main industrial source of sulfur has become petroleum and natural gas.